gchq/sleeper/docs/development/conventions.md

 ### Serialisation and deserialisation

 A class that owns both serialisation and deserialisation for a type is usually named with the `SerDe` suffix.
 Examples include `SchemaSerDe`, `PartitionSerDe`, `IngestJobSerDe` and `RowJsonSerDe`.
-The name before `SerDe` should identify the value being converted, with an additional format qualifier such as `Json` when that distinction is useful.
+The name before `SerDe` or `JsonSerDe` should identify the value being converted.
+The `Json` part is usually only used when we are considering other options for serialisation formats.

+We prefer SerDe classes to implement both serialisation and deserialisation consistently.
+Tests will usually cover both directions in two ways:

+1. Start with the Java object, serialise it to JSON and deserialize it again, then assert the resulting object is equal to the original.
+2. Start with the Java object, serialise it to JSON and assert the JSON representation, usually with an approval test.

 ## Ordering within a Java class